 A. Residential Halls Deposit/Fees.
-First-time housing applicants must pay the non-refundable AED 500 room reservation application fee.
-They should also submit a refundable maintenance deposit of AED 1,000 prior to checking in.
+First-time applicants should pay a refundable Maintenance Deposit Fee of AED 1000.
+Applicants who cancel their room reservations after the deadline set by the Student Residential Life Department will be charged AED 500, which will be deducted from the Maintenance Deposit Fee.
 For existing resident students who submit a Housing Application through the self-service Banner system, a fee of AED 500 will be charged if a student cancels the room reservation after the fixed application period as announced by the Student Residential Life.
-In both the above cases, the full room fee is due at time of room
+In both the above cases, the full room fee is due at time of room assignment but payable by the